neboat/opencilk-ppopp-23-ae/README.md

   baseline performance and often outperforming Cilk Plus.
-- *Figure 5 performance trend:* On the randomized benchmarks, OpenCilk supports efficient use of the DotMix deterministic parallel random- number generator (DPRNG), often outperforming Cilk Plus using DotMix.
+- *Figure 5 performance trend:* On the randomized benchmarks, OpenCilk supports efficient use of the DotMix deterministic parallel random- number generator (DPRNG), often matching or exceeding the performance of Cilk Plus using DotMix.
 In addition, these benchmarks typically run faster when using OpenCilk's builtin DPRNG rather than DotMix.
 - *Figure 6 performance trend:* On the non-randomized benchmarks, the bitcode-ABI version of Cilkscale typically runs faster than the library version of Cilkscale.